 SNAP, sometimes still referred to as food stamps, helps millions of Americans in need get access to groceries and healthy food.
 In 2020, SNAP was so popular that the government increased its spending on the program by 50%, and 44 million people, up 20% from the prior year, accessed the program.

 A family with low income can access SNAP benefits if their monthly net income falls at or below the poverty level.
 An eligible family of four can receive up to $782 a month.
 If you are one of the millions of Americans looking to access SNAP benefits, you can apply for them in your state.
-Each state has its own application process, and you can find more information on that here.
+Each state has its own application process, and you can find more information on that on the SNAP state directory.

 2. USDA Special Supplemental Nutrition Program for Women, Infants, and Children (WIC)